arrowrowe/tam/README.md

   // Specify arguments if you like.
   // tam.run({assets: 'assets.json', log: 'info'});

-  /* Or you can do it on your own, output anything if you want to know what Tam is doing exactly. var assets = {};  // MUST be a valid Tam-assets object! var prepared = tam.prepare(assets);
+  /* Or you can do it on your own, output ANYTHING if you want to know what Tam is doing exactly. var assets = {};  // MUST be a valid Tam-assets object! var prepared = tam.prepare(assets);
   var report = tam.build(prepared);